 - Internal carbon bands allow for comfortable and intelligent muscle compression, this increases the rate at which oxygen and nutrients are replenished and it helps to keep you stable in the water, ultimately helping you to maintain maximal speed for longer.

-- The 3-panel construction enhances freedom of movement, allowing you to reach full range on every freestyle stroke and kick, resulting in more power exertion and faster swimming.
+- The 3-panel construction enhances your freedom of movement, allowing you to reach full range on every freestyle stroke and kick, resulting in more power exertion and faster swimming.